VedantTathe/EmptyCup_Assignment_2025_Vedant_Tathe/README.md

 ### ✅ Option 2: Run Locally

-1. Download the provided zip file.
+1. Download the zip file from github.
 2. Extract it anywhere on your system.
 3. Open a terminal in the extracted folder and run:

 ```bash
 docker-compose up --build
 ```
+> Make sure to run the docker first

-✅ That's it!
+*✅ That's it!
 The project is now running.

 > 🚨 **Internet is only required the first time** to pull Docker images.
 After that, it runs completely offline.